department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-60">60 days</button>
 <div id="questions-60" class="usa-accordion-content">

 After 60 days, we may take action to collect your copay debt.

 This may include offsetting other VA benefits you may receive, meaning that we would reduce or withhold part of your VA benefits (like disability compensation, GI Bill payments, or Veterans pension payments) to pay your copay debt.

-We may also notify credit reporting agencies, which may negatively affect your credit scores.
+We may also notify credit reporting agencies, which may cause your credit score to decrease.

 </div>
 </li>